Manas-Sahoo-au6/Maze-solver-python-project-attainu/README.md

 - step5: last step is the appending all solvedMaze value in to the `File2` text file in string formate.
 ___
-## Modules used in this Project.
+## Technology used in this Project.
 ***
-- argparse - This is the python module for taking input in command line interface
+- `argparse` - This is the python module for taking input in command line interface
-- filesystem(read,append,write)- with this function we read the input file, append and write the o/p string formate in the output path text File .
+- `filesystem`(read,append,write)- with this function we read the input file, append and write the o/p string formate in the output path text File .
+- `pyinstaller` used for converting the python file into exe file .
+- `nsis ` software for making user friendly exe file for easy installation for users.
 ___

 ## - My Final Words.